fortrabbit/help/docs/install-statamic-3.md

 ### Set the root path

-Statamatic 3 is a Laravel application.
+Statamic 3 is a Laravel application.
 So the root path needs to be set to `public`.
 Within the settings of the App under the Dashboard, open the form to change the root path, enter `public` and save the new value.

 * [dashboard.fortrabbit.com/apps/{{app-name}}/rootpath](https://dashboard.fortrabbit.com/apps/{{app-name}}/rootpath) <- direct link